akflds/potato-cakes/README.md

 # stpc
 See that PC!
 Visualising the greatest potato cakes in Australia.

 This is my project for the inaugural [RMIT Online](https://online.rmit.edu.au/) hackathon.
-It combines a love of battered potato discs, rusty Python skills, a belief in visualising data and maps.
+It combines a love of battered potato discs and some rusty Python skills.

 ## Dependencies